brmdv/machine-malfunction-detection/readme.md

 │   │ Slider_ML_model.ipynb :notebook that contain trainning, pickel creatin script and abnormal sound clusting for machine slider.
 │   │ Fan_ML_model.ipynb    :notebook that contain trainning, pickel creatin script and abnormal sound clusting for machine fan.
 │   │ Valve_ML_model.ipynb  :notebook that contain trainning, pickel creatin script and abnormal sound clusting for machine valve.
+│   │ predict.py	    :end user script file, script to how user upload data and decide what model to use.
 │   │
 │   │ saved_model      	    :directory contains all saved pickel files of the machine learning model.
 │   │ dataset		    ::directory contains all .pynb file that does the preprocessing and fearure extration .